Cray-HPE/docs-csm/introduction/differences.md

 <a name="deprecating_features"></a>
 ### Deprecating Features

    * HSM v1 REST API has been deprecated as of CSM version 0.9.3.
-The v1 HSM API’s will be removed in the CSM version 1.3 release.
+The v1 HSM APIs will be removed in the CSM version 1.3 release.

 <a name="deprecated_features"></a>
 ### Deprecated Features